platform9/express/README.md

 ```

 ## Install Prerequisite Packages
-To install prerequisite packages on the control host, run the following command (a sample session is included):
+To install prerequisite packages on the Platform9 Express control host, run the following command (a sample session is included):

 ```
 # ./pf9-express -i